kreso-t/cncjs-kt-ext/readme.md

 **Auto-leveling extension for CNCjs**

 CNCjs Auto-leveling extension intended to be used primarily for PCB isolation milling.
+Currently only Grbl is supported/tested.

-Currently only Grbl is supported/tested (it may work with other controllers but I did not test it) It will probe the surface (within gcode boundaries (xmin,ymin) - (xmax,ymax)) and transform the gcode currently loaded to cncjs.
+It will probe the surface (within gcode boundaries (xmin,ymin) - (xmax,ymax)) and transform the gcode currently loaded to cncjs.

 * How to install and run: